Skip to main content

 The created indicator file will contain the basics of an indicator, and it extends the base Chart class but will still require you two write some PHP code to implement your indicator fully.

-The command is interactive and allows you to control various aspects of the generated file.
+Both methods allow you to control various aspects of the generated file.

 You can choose to have some working sample code included in the generated file so that you can immediately start seeing realistic looking indicators in your dashboard.